yulrizka/cron/docs/README.md

   If possible always use UTC.
 It does mean that on DST task will be executed 1 hour earlier.
 The alternative would be to schedule the job one minute early or after (ex: 01:59:00 or 03:01:00).

-* Each run execution is in separate go routine, which mean if your job takes more than one minute to execute next one will fire one minute after the first one.
+* Each run execution is in separate go routine, which means if your job takes more than one minute to execute next one will fire one minute after the first one.
 It will not wait until your first job finished.

-  If you want to skip second job (on the next minute), you have to handle this with semaphore (buffered channel).
+  If you want to skip second job (on the next minute), you have to handle this with a semaphore (buffered channel).

   ```go
   semA := make(chan struct{}, 1)